IBS Trigger Foods List Plus Some Amazing Alternatives

 Gluten is difficult to digest and many IBS sufferers have major symptoms when overindulging in breads, cakes, muffins, etc. Eat these in moderation.

-A few years ago I was having a lot of very bad flare ups and decided to go on a year-long almost completely gluten free diet.
+A few years ago I was having a lot of very bad flare ups and decided to go on a year-long gluten-free diet.

 It was very successful and I was able to slowly introduce gluten products back into my IBS diet with minimal issues.